CocoaPods/blog.cocoapods.org/_drafts/shallow-clone-post-mortem.md

-To fix this, [we’ll shard](https://github.com/CocoaPods/cocoapods-repo-shard) the `Specs` directory of a spec-repo by hashing the pod names and create sub-directories based on the first few characters of that hash, so that there will be far less entries in any given sub-directory.
+To fix this, [we’ll shard](https://github.com/CocoaPods/cocoapods-repo-shard) the `Specs` directory of a spec-repo by hashing the pod names and create sub-directories based on the first few characters of that hash, so that there will be far fewer entries in any given sub-directory.

 This will make file-system level browsing of a spec-repo less intuitive, but a solution like this was required to deal with 1 character pod names _including_ single emoji characters.
 Note, though, that we have